DIY Nootropic Supplement Blend

 - 569 mg Glutamine x 48 caps = 27,312mg Glutamine

-So to make 48 100mg Picamilon caps we need 4800 mg of Picamilon powder and 27,312mg of Glutamine.
+So to make 48 100mg Phenylpiracetam caps we need 4800 mg of Phenylpiracetam powder and 27,312mg of Glutamine.
 This is where the simpler methods fail and give inaccurate results.
-Different compounds (like Picamilon and Glutamine) weigh different amounts for the same volume.
-If we had simply subtracted 100mg from the Glutamine we would not have had properly dosed caps, because to fit in 100 mg of Picamilon we needed to subtract 146 mg of Glutamine.
-Now that we know how much active compound and filler to use (Picamilon and Glutamine) we need to mix them together.
+Different compounds (like Phenylpiracetam and Glutamine) weigh different amounts for the same volume.
+If we had simply subtracted 100mg from the Glutamine we would not have had properly dosed caps, because to fit in 100 mg of Phenylpiracetam we needed to subtract 146 mg of Glutamine.
+Now that we know how much active compound and filler to use (Phenylpiracetam and Glutamine) we need to mix them together.
 To do this we’ll use a mortar and pestle with the geometric dilution method.
 What’s the geometric dilution method?
 It’s a method used when a small amount of powder needs to be thoroughly mixed with a larger amount of powder.

 - To do this you mix all of the smaller powder with an approximately equal amount of the larger powder, this blend is called “mix 1”.